openshift/training/beta-2-setup.md

 Future use of command line statements will have to reference this project in order for things to land in the right place.

-The "anypassword" authentication mechanism is not intended for production use, but it will work just fine for testing.
-On your first login to the web console, any password can be used.
-Future access to the console from the same browser (session) will require the same password (stored via cookie).

-Unfortunately, anyone that goes to the console will be able to also login, since the password is not stored in any data store inside OpenShift.
-Again, this is fine for non-production use, and perfect for our demo

 Now that you have a project created, it's time to look at the web console, which has been completely redesigned for V3.